SD-github21/UFOs/README.md

 ## Results

-Below is a detailed description of how users can utilize this webpage and conduct a search to analyze data for UFO sightings:
+### The UFOs webpage

-  - First, the user will view the following images when they first visit the webpage, where they will be able to read the featured article and see a table full of data on UFO sightings:
+The user will view the following images when they first visit the webpage, where they will be able to read the featured article and see a table full of data on UFO sightings:

   ![image](https://user-images.githubusercontent.com/85533099/139600293-0fc3f67e-46ce-4db6-a109-174d1ca92e67.png)